edsu/inst126/README.md

 * We will use a mix of lecture, discussion and lots of hands-on activities to help you learn programming concepts.
 * We will make use of paired and group work in class.
-* Occasional quizzes may be administered online in class.
+* We will have exercises in ELMS that you need to submit.
-* Each midterm exam will include both an in-class and take-home section.
+* Each midterm exam will be in class with a take-home section.

 After class: